Prenatal diagnosis for Sickle Cell Disorder

 How the CVS is tested

 DNA from the chorionic villi is studied to see if the baby’s genes for haemoglobin are normal, or if an alteration has been passed on from the parents.
-It takes from 3 to 10 days to analyze DNA, so we usually have the result in about one week.
+It takes about 3 days to get the result of prenatal diagnosis.

 Is The DNA Test Accurate?

 DNA analysis is the best method for diagnosing inherited disorders.
-However in every medical test there is a small possibility of every medical test there is a small possibility of an error.
-The chance of a mistake is very small; less than 1 is 200 (0.5%).
+However, in every medical test, there is a small possibility of an error in diagnosis.
+The chance of a mistake is less than 1 in 200 (0.5%).

 Is CVS Safe?

-Prenatal diagnosis was introduced to Nigeria in November 1993 through an initiative of the Sickle Cell Club Lagos Nigeria and the collaboration of the British Council, the department of Obstetrics and Gynecology of University Teaching Hospital and the Nigerian Institute4 of Medical Research.
+Prenatal diagnosis was introduced to Nigeria in November 1993 through an initiative of the Sickle Cell Club of Lagos Nigeria and the collaboration of the British Council, the department of Obstetrics and Gynaecology of Lagos University Teaching Hospital, Idi-Araba and the Nigerian Institute of Medical Research, Yaba.

 What the client should expect

-Our receptionist at the College of Medicine will make an appointment for the couple to give a blood sample and meet our trained Sickle Cell Counselor who will note the date of the last menstrual period the obstetric and medical history and ensure that they understand all the relevant information.
+Our receptionist at the National Sickle Cell Centre will make an appointment for the couple to meet our trained Sickle Cell Counsellor who will note the date of the last menstrual period, the obstetric and medical history and ensure that they understand all the relevant information.

-The blood of husband and wife will be drawn in the laboratory for some preliminary tests and the wife will be given a date for meeting the obstetrician who will perform an ultrasound scan to inspect the fetus.
-If the partner cannot come himself, the woman can collect a specimen tube to our laboratory.
+The blood of the prospective parents – both the man and woman – will be drawn in the laboratory for some preliminary tests and the woman will be given a date for meeting the Obstetrician who will perform an ultrasound scan and perform the CVS sampling.

 Sickle Cell Foundation Nigeria